IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 Unfortunately, a data breach doesn’t just impact you and your business— it affects your loyal customers, too.

-A personal data breach could expose private and financial information of your customers, leaving them as victims of the attack, as well.
+A personal data breach could expose the private and financial information of your customers, leaving them as victims of the attack, as well.

 If you lose customers because of a data breach, that money is directly coming out of your business and going into the hands of a competitor.